alessandrofelder/heftie-textbook/book/1-storage.md

 If we want to compress the data further, we have to sacrifice some accuracy and use lossy compression.
 Lossy compression means that after saving and loading the data, the original data values are no longer recovered.
-A common example of a file format with lossy compression JPEG.
+A common example of a file format with lossy compression is JPEG.
 Here we'll save to a JPEG2000 file, and check the file size and whether we recover the original image.

 ```{code-cell} ipython3